matfra/isitfoggy.today/README.md

 ## Installation

-Please install the following dependencies:
+Here is the list of the required dependencies

 To take pictures
-- python
+- raspistill (should already be installed)
 - imagemagick

 To generate the timelapse
-- ffmpeg (If you want HW accelaration on Raspberry Pi: you can build it via the script provided in utils/)
+- ffmpeg
-- libomxil-bellagio-dev (If using Raspberry Pi acceleration)
+- libomxil-bellagio-bin (for GPU accelerated encoding)

 To serve the site:
 - nginx